Van Vleck paramagnetism: First order perturbation theory

 a susceptibility that is inversely proportional to the temperature $T$, where $C_0\approx C_1$ is the material dependent Curie constant.
 If the ground state has no total angular momentum there is no Curie contribution and other terms dominate.

 The first perturbation theory on the third term of the Hamiltonian (proportional to $H^2$), leads to a negative response (magnetization that opposes the magnetic field).
-Usually known as Larmor or Langenvin diamagnetism:
+Usually known as Larmor or Langevin diamagnetism: